-Heroin is an opiate drug that works by increasing the amount of the “feel-good” neurotransmitter dopamine in the brain.
+Heroin is an opiate drug that works by increasing the amount of the feel-good neurotransmitter "dopamine" in the brain.
 This drug is derived from morphine, a psychoactive drug that occurs naturally in some varieties of the poppy plant.
 It can be smoked, snorted, or injected with a needle.

 Sold on the street as a white powder, heroin is listed under Schedule I of the Controlled Substances Act, which means that it's highly illegal and highly addictive.

-A heroin addiction can be very difficult to beat.
+A heroin addiction in Madison can be very difficult to beat.
 Heroin addiction often sets in quickly due to the drug's ability to produce a high level of tolerance in a short time.
 This means that changes in brain function associated with use result in the need for higher doses of the drug in order to get the same euphoric effect.

 Abusing this drug can quickly lead to an addiction.
 Getting help for the abuse before it results in physical dependence is essential for preventing an addiction from setting in.
 Some of the signs of heroin abuse include:

 - The presence of paraphernalia, including baggies or balloons, metal or glass pipes, burnt spoons, and syringes.

 - Dilated pupils for duration of the "high," around four to five hours.

 - Shallow breathing.

 - Napping at odd times.